Current Research

 4: University of Washington

 Northern pikeminnow are native to the Columbia River, but their increased predation of juvenile salmonids due to habitat modification has led to long-term population control efforts.
-The Northern Pikeminnow Management Program (NPMP) is a targeted harvest program, comprised primarily of a sport reward fishery, that has been operating in the Columbia and Lower Snake Rivers since 1991.
+The Northern Pikeminnow Management Program (NPMP) is a targeted harvest program with a sport reward fishery that has been operating in the Columbia and Lower Snake Rivers since 1991.
 As a result of this sport reward fishery, over 5.5 million piscivorous (≥ 200mm FL) northern pikeminnow have been harvested for cash rewards.
-Each year data are collected to monitor and evaluate the program.
+Each year data are collected to monitor and evaluate the program; however, the program has come under scrutiny in recent years due to outdated analytical methods.
 Northern pikeminnow have been PIT tagged through the NPMP since 2003 to calculate the program’s exploitation rate, with the goal of reducing the population by 10-20%.
-The model used assumes closed populations separated by dams and leads to an estimated annual reduction in predation.
+The model used helps estimate the program’s annual reduction in predation and assumes closed populations separated by dams, though this assumption relies on limited evidence.
 After being tagged, most northern pikeminnow are never recaptured, but their movement is passively tracked by PIT tag antennas.
 We combined data from the Columbia Basin PIT Tag Information System (PTAGIS) database with NPMP tagging and harvest data.
-Initial results reveal that individuals traveled as far as 968 km.
-Nearly 13% of northern pikeminnow harvested through the NPMP were captured in different reservoirs (or river sections separated by dams) than where they were initially tagged.
-Understanding northern pikeminnow movement will inform the exploitation rate calculation as one of the key measures of NPMP success.
-As the NPMP evolves over time, information on northern pikeminnow movement may also inform future management strategies.
+Movement records reveal that individuals traveled as far as 968 km.
+Nearly 13% of northern pikeminnow tagged through the NPMP were detected in different reservoirs (or river sections separated by dams) from where they were initially tagged.
+Movement in tributaries and across mainstem dams reflect seasonal patterns aligned with upstream spawning migration.
+This increased understanding northern pikeminnow movement informs calculation of the exploitation rate, one of the key measures of NPMP success.
+Further, as the NPMP adapts over time, information on northern pikeminnow movement may also contribute to future management strategies.

 Northern pikeminnow (photo credit: Fernando Lessa)